©2026 Compass Learning Technologies ← GXWeb Showcase ← GXWeb Fractured Fractions Collection → Continued Fractions: Some Alternate Forms

 Unlike irrational decimals, however, even irrational continued fractions can be predictable and are an ideal way to calculate approximate values - as accurately as you like!

 Simple continued fractions are calculated by repeatedly taking the floor of a real number and inverting the remainder, resulting in a string of unit values as the numerators.
-Negative or reversal continued fractions involve taking the ceiling of a given number and subtracting the difference.
+Negative or reversal continued fractions involve taking the ceiling of a given number and subtracting the difference - and for something completely different, you might even explore continued logarithms!

-Alternatively, simple continued fractions might be generalised by expressing the partial numerators using an integer other than 1: what might be termed non-unary simple continued fractions.
+Alternatively, simple continued fractions might be generalised by expressing the partial numerators using an integer other than 1: what might be termed non-unary or constant numerator continued fractions.
 Further alternative approaches might also involve setting all denominators to 1 - or even setting denominators to any constant value!

-These different forms offer interesting new ways to compute and explore these fascinating mathematical creations.
+These different forms offer interesting new ways to compute and explore these fascinating mathematical creatures.

 The primary focus here lies with what we might define as constant denominator or inverted continued fractions (in which denominators rather than numerators are set to the same repeated value).